githubtraining/release-workflow/course-details.md

 ## Prerequisites

+We recommend you first complete the following courses:
+- [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github) to learn how to use pull requests, a feature heavily utilized in this course
+- [Reviewing pull requests](https://lab.github.com/githubtraining/reviewing-pull-requests) for additional instruction on pull requests

 ## Projects used

 This course makes use of the following open source projects.
 Consider exploring these repos and maybe even making contributions!